English Language and German (4 Years) [BA]

 - Apply through UCAS

-- The course gives students the skills required for analytical language study alongside the means to apply those skills particularly to historical and present-day English.
+You will acquire the skills required for analytical language study alongside the means to apply those skills to the study of historical and present-day English.
+In addition, you will practise key transferable skills, such as essay writing and how to give a presentation.

 The University holds Open Days regularly (usually June, September and October) where you have the opportunity to tour the campus and find out more about the facilities and courses we offer.